Bumblefoot Chicken Picture

 Also, clean the abscess with povidone iodine or chlorhexidine solution.

-In addition to oral antibiotic therapy, topical treatments such as silver sulfadiazine (antibiotic cream) help manage bumblefoot chicken infections.
+Besides oral antibiotic therapy, topical treatments such as silver sulfadiazine (antibiotic cream) help manage bumblefoot chicken infections.

 Prevention of Bumblefoot Chicken